krissiliv/Machine-Vision/README.md

 Also in Folder one, create a folder named "Train" where you save a good mix between broken and not-broken objects.
 The more the better.

 Then you can open the Code and in line 25, you can choose which name your model should have.
+If you later want to create a new model, you should choose a non-existing name.
+The model will as well be solved in "Folder1".

+In line 29 you can choose the number of training epochs.

+When you then compile the Code, it will give you a plot, where the horizontal axis represents the (numbered) test images and the values on the vertical axis (0 or 1) represent whether (1) or not (2) the prediction/classification of this test image was good.